"And Hezekiah and all the people rejoiced because of what God had done for the people; for the thing came about suddenly."

 2000 – 2005 8 full-time students

-2003 In February the Seminary holds a seminar "Theology of the Holy Spirity" with Doctor R.C.
-Sproul Jr. 64 participants from different churches of Russia, Ukraine and the United States.
+2003 In February the Seminary holds a seminar "Theology of the Holy Spirity" with R.C.
+Sproul, Jr. and 64 participants from different churches of Russia, Ukraine and the United States.

-In spring the first student to graduate is Oleg Chernishev.
+In spring the first ever student to graduate is Oleg Chernishev.

 2004 New graduates: Oleg Volkov (Leningrad region) and Ravil Kunakayev (Ufa).

-2005 In February the Seminary holds a biblical seminar on the Book of Revelation with Doctor James B. Jordan.
+2005 In February the Seminary holds a biblical seminar on the Book of Revelation with Dr. James B. Jordan.

 In the fall five full-time students are enrolled.
 They study apologetics with Gary Vander Hart, systematic theology with Blake Purcell and typology with Joseph Hynk.

-2006 In February the Seminary holds a seminar "Calling in Christ" with Doctor R.C.
-Sproul Jr.
+2006 In February the Seminary holds a seminar "Calling in Christ" with R.C.
+Sproul, Jr.

 In May the Seminary moves from one flat to the other and from the old training program to the new one.
 Pastors and deacons from many regions of Russia and former Soviet Union came to St. Petersburg to participate in the first intensive course.
 17 people studied the Old Testament and the Biblical Theology with James Jordan, and Pastorology and the Gospels with Blake Purcell.
 Besides, we celebrate our next graduate Igor Krutogolov.
 James Jordan and Jeff Meyers came to participate in the graduation ceremony.

 2006 Seminary full-time program continues in December with 3 local students.
-This month they had to take 7 (!) exams on the history of Antic philosophy, apologetics, hermeneutics etc.
+This month they had to take 7 (!) exams on the history of Ancient philosophy, apologetics, hermeneutics etc.

 2007 In spring the seminary changes its location again and moves to another apartment where it stays for a long time.
 For many years this place is a center of the Seminary and St. Petersburg church ministry.
 It's a place where we hold all our intensive course, worship services, seminars, Bible Studies, and where all our students and guests live when they come to St. Pete.